niek-sidn/hsm_workshop_nethsm/Slide10.md

     Move to a different vendor could mean a KSK roll, the keys are locked inside!
 -   Sometimes **overkill** (e.g. no FIPS required or tamper proofing is not needed)
 -   **SoftHSM** used to *not* be recommended for production use by NLnetLabs (people do this anyway).
-    Recently I was unable to locate this statement.
+    Recently I was unable to locate this statement, but it may still not be the right choice.
 -   **Long lived secrets**, think: encrypted document archive.
 Probably dependent on your ability to keep the keys available for longer than the life of the HSM.
     (solutions: more than 1 HSM in HA setup / backups that are readable by the next HSM / key creation outside the HSM + import & store in safe)